hrharder/ParadigmCore/docs/stream-api-reference.md

 ### Description

-The `state.query` method allows RPC's to return information about the node (and a connected network's) public state.
+The `state.query` method allows RPCs to return information about the node (and a connected network's) public state.
 The `params.path` field can be used to direct a query to a particular path of the current state.
 The `path` is passed to ParadigmCore's ABCI `query` method, and the result of that function is returned.

 ### Parameters